nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Location library provides functions for getting location information utilizing different positioning methods available in the system.
 The client can determine the preference order of the methods to be used along with some other configuration information.

-Available location methods are GNSS satellite positioning, cellular and WLAN positioning.
+Available location methods are GNSS satellite positioning, cellular and WiFi positioning.
-Both cellular and WLAN positioning take advantage of the base stations seen with corresponding technology, and then utilizing web services for retrieving the location.
+Both cellular and WiFi positioning take advantage of the base stations seen with corresponding technology, and then utilizing web services for retrieving the location.

 Location library can be configured to utilize Assisted GPS (A-GPS) and predicted GPS (P-GPS) data.